Workshop Topic Detail

 Facilitator(s)

-Dr. Ericka Landry has worked in K-12 and higher education for over 20 years and has a passion for personal and professional growth.
-Dr. Landry currently serves as the Director of Faculty Development at Lone Star College (LSC) in Houston, Texas.
-In this role, she enjoys mentoring, supporting, and collaborating with faculty at each of LSC’s six campuses and numerous satellite centers.
-She provides high-quality learning opportunities for faculty development and supports campus-level contacts at the respective LSC campuses.
-She holds degrees from the University of Arkansas at Monticello (BBA), Houston Baptist University (M.Ed.), and Sam Houston State University (Ed.D.).
-She has received numerous facilitator certifications, including being recognized as a Master Presenter by NISOD.
+Dr. Ericka Landry who has worked in K-12 and higher education for over 20 years, has a passion for personal and professional growth.
+Dr. Landry currently serves as a Senior Organizational Development Consultant working with c-suite level executives in Houston, Texas.
+In this role, Dr. Landry enjoys providing strategy and support to foster a culture of employee engagement and excellence.
+As an adjunct faculty member at Lone Star College, Dr. Landry mentors and provides high-quality learning opportunities for students in Learning Frameworks First-Year Experience courses.
+Dr. Landry holds degrees from the University of Arkansas at Monticello (B.B.A.), Houston Baptist University (M.Ed.), and Sam Houston State University (Ed.D.).
+Dr. Landry has received numerous facilitator certifications, including being recognized as a Master Presenter by NISOD.